primer/github-vscode-theme/README.md

 **Prerequisite**: Please follow this [guide](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) to install and login to `vsce`.
 Ask an existing maintainer how to get the "Personal Access Token".

 1. Merge any PR that is ready to be published into `master`.
-2. Run `npm run build` to generate the themes with the new changes.
+2. Run `yarn build` to generate the themes with the new changes.
 3. Update [CHANGELOG.md](https://github.com/primer/github-vscode-theme/blob/master/CHANGELOG.md) + commit the changes.
 4. Run `vsce publish [version]`.
 Follow the [SemVer](https://semver.org) convention and replace `[version]` with one of the following  options:
     - `patch` for bug fixes